 Where sums and percentages have been rounded, differences may arise as a result of commercial rounding.

-The annual report for the fiscal year 2019/2020 can now be downloaded from the HELLA GmbH & Co.
-KGaA website.
+The financial report on the first half of fiscal year 2020/2021 can now be downloaded from the website of HELLA GmbH & Co.
+KGaA.

 |Company:||HELLA GmbH & Co.
 KGaA|